 Given the range of expectations from regional and professional accreditors, should you take a high-level, overview approach, as UNCO did, or get into the details of individual courses?

-Learn how Pittsburg State University and University of Texas Rio Grande Valley took different approaches to documenting faculty qualifications at our next webinar on Wednesday, April 25, noon CDT.
+Learn how Pittsburg State University and University of Texas Rio Grande Valley took different approaches to documenting faculty qualifications in this webinar recording.